Eyebrows can host pimples just like any other area of your face. And while you might not expect it, it’s actually very common.

-They can sometimes look similar to a pimple, but they don’t sit close to the surface.
-Instead, a cysts forms in the deeper layers of skin and contains debris and skin cells.
+They can sometimes look similar to a simple, but they don’t sit close to the surface.
+Instead, a cyst forms in the deeper layers of skin and contains debris and skin cells.

 You can’t pop them like a pimple.
 They might feel more like a blister.
 One type of acne, cystic acne, causes a wider outbreak of cysts.
 This could well be behind your eyebrow bump.

 Dermatofibroma is a benign lump that forms under the skin.

 Most of the time, these don’t cause changes to the skin.
 They’re small and measure less than 1 centimeter in diameter.
 They also range in color from a pinkish-tan to reddish-brown.

 While not impossible, this would be unusual in the eyebrow.

 Pimples on eyebrows are common and typically happen because of acne or ingrown hair.